tashrifbillah/glxgears-containers/README.md

 ![](screenshots/ShareDrive.PNG)

 3. Launch Windows PowerShell.
-I didn't require to launch PowerShell with `Run as administrator`.
+I DIDN'T require to launch PowerShell with `Run as administrator`.

 4. Obtain your IP address: